Kleene's recursion theorem: Rogers's fixed-point theorem

+This essentially means that if we apply an effective transformation to programs (say, replace instructions such as successor, jump, remove lines), there will always be a program whose behaviour is not altered by the transformation.
+This theorem can therefore be interpreted in the following manner: “given any effective procedure to transform programs, there is always a program that, when modified by the procedure, does exactly what it did before”, or: “it’s impossible to write a program that changes the extensional behaviour of all programs”.

 Proof of the fixed-point theorem

 The proof uses a particular total computable function $h$, defined as follows.
 Given a natural number $x$, the function $h$ outputs the index of the partial computable function that performs the following computation: